-Rare, lethal childhood disease tracked to failure to degrade nerve cells' filamentsDecember 17th, 2012 in Medical research /
+Rare, lethal childhood disease tracked to failure to degrade nerve cells' filamentsDecember 17, 2012 in Medicine & Health / Medical research

 For the first time, a defective protein that plays a specific role in degrading intermediate filaments (IF), one of three classes of filaments that form the structure of nerve cells, has been discovered by an international team of researchers.